fengggli/corn-ear-detection/readme.md

 1. codebase description
 Code is in https://github.com/fengggli/corn-ear-detection

 We use a modified fasterrcnn pipeline from tensorflow object detection repo from https://github.com/tensorflow/models).
-Two classes are used(cornear connection and corear tail) by us.
+Two classes are used(cornear connection and cornear tail) by us.

 Some important files:
 ```
 tests/
-  - detect.py (test script)
+  - detect.py (script for inference)
   - vis_util.py (visualization util functions)

 scripts/
   - faster_rcnn_inception_v2_pet.conf (network and training configuration)
   - generate_tfrecord.py & xml_to_csv.py (data pre-processing)